Senfeld/beam/README.md

 This project is part of [Module #20384 / #3, Numerics for Engineers I](https://moseskonto.tu-berlin.de/moses/modultransfersystem/bolognamodule/beschreibung/anzeigen.html?nummer=20384&version=3&sprache=1), taught at TU Berlin.

+The final mark was a 1.0, which is the maximum score one can obtain in the German grading system.

 ![Untitled video - Made with Clipchamp](https://github.com/Senfeld/beam/assets/18214783/863366b6-b5cc-4de8-add1-f00a73f1cf60)

 ![untitled1](https://github.com/Senfeld/beam/assets/18214783/552f0497-eaea-48d6-ad26-e535dd32afde)